smartell/CatchMSY/ReadMe.md

     # Remove the package after installation
     unlink("devtools.zip")

-One devtools is installed you can install the catchMSY package directly from github:
+Once devtools is installed you can install the catchMSY package directly from github:

     devtools::install_github("smartell/catchMSY",build_vignettes=TRUE)